Robyn A. Merkel-Piccini M.A., CCC-SLP

 - Keep a calendar, journal, or scrap book with your child.
 Have the child be aware of upcoming holidays, birthdays, school activities, and religious events.
 This adds to the child's knowledge of his/her environment and allows for good conversation.

-- Your language is the model for your child's speech and language.
-Encourage conversations that are both age appropriate and polite!
-Social graces such as "please" and "thank you" help your child gain their wants and needs in the classroom and in life.
+- Your language is the model for your child’s speech and language, so encourage conversations that are both age appropriate and polite!
+Social graces such as “please” and “thank you” help your child gain their wants and needs in the classroom and in life.

 - Be proud of your accomplishments with your child!
 Research proves that parents know best when it comes to their own child's language development.
 If you notice speech or language difficulties, discuss them with your child's teacher or the school's Speech-Language Pathologist.